July 21st, 2023

 Author: Tristan Foro and Kara Arroyo

-The Best of Both Worlds: Leveraging Digital & Physical Channels for Optimized Retail Success
+The Best of Both Worlds: Leveraging Digital and Physical Channels for Optimized Retail Success

 The Impact of Ecommerce and the Development of In-Store Metrics